$\ell^p$ metrics on cell complexes: Busemann-convexity of normed polyhedral complexes

 Let $X$ be a locally conical, finite-dimensional cone complex, and let $U \subset V \subset X$ denote non-empty open subsets of $X$.
 Assume that the following conditions hold. \begin{enumerate} \item There exists a bicombing $\sigma : V \times V \times [0,1] \ra X$, with $\sigma(U \times U) \subset V$, that is partially consistent, i.e. for each $x,y \in V$, $s \leq t$, and $u \in [0,1]$ such that $\sigma_{xy}(s),\sigma_{xy}(t) \in V$, we have $\sigma_{\sigma_{xy}(s)\sigma_{xy}(t)}(u) = \sigma_{xy}\bigl((1-u)s+ut\bigr)$. \item $\sigma$ is locally dilation-invariant. \item For each cell $C$ of $X$, the restriction of $\sigma$ to $(C \cap V) \times (C \cap V)$ is the constant speed affine bicombing. \item For any two cells $C,C'$ of $X$, and for any $x \in C \cap U$ and $y,z \in C' \cap U$ such that $\sigma_{xy}$ and $\sigma_{xz}$ are contained in $C \cup C'$, the map $t \mapsto d(\sigma_{xy}(t),\sigma_{xz}(t))$ is convex. \end{enumerate} Then $\sigma$ is a convex geodesic bicombing on $V$. \erk

-\brk Note that the assumption that the union of two cones $C \cup C'$ is Busemann convex may not be removed from Theorem~\ref{thm:gluing_busemann_convex}.
+\brk Note that the assumption that the union of two cones $C \cup C'$ is Busemann-convex may not be removed from Theorem~\ref{thm:gluing_busemann_convex}.
 Already there is a counterexample in~\cite{piateksamulewicz:gluing} with a union of $3$ half-planes.
 Here is a simpler example with a gluing of two half-spaces.

 Consider $H_1=\{(x,y) \in \R^2, x \leq 0\}$, with the $\ell^2$ metric, and $H_2=\{(x,y) \in \R^2, x \geq 0\}$, with the $\ell^3$ metric.
 Let $X$ be the cone complex obtained by gluing $H_1$ and $H_2$ along the line $\{x=0\}$, endowed with the induced length metric.
 It is not hard to see that $X$ is uniquely geodesic.